ktopcuoglu/gitlab-dbt-analytics/.gitlab/issue_templates/Data Triage.md

 #### GitLab.com

-We have identified a delay in the `GitLab.com` data refresh and this problem potentially impacts any GitLab KPIs (e.g. MR Rate, TMAU) or SiSense dashboards.
+We have identified a delay in the `GitLab.com` data refresh and this problem potentially also delays data for GitLab KPIs (e.g. MR Rate, TMAU) or SiSense dashboards.
 We are actively working on a resolution and will provide an update once the KPIs and SiSense dashboards have been brought up-to-date.

 The `GitLab.com` data in the warehouse and downstream models is accurate as of YYYY-MM-DD HH:MM UTC (HH:MM PST).